droidwayin/GentleDynamics/README.md

 This isn't EQ – it's dynamic range optimization using hearing science.
 Like cleaning a window.
 The result?
 Your music sounds more like itself – just clearer, more balanced, and easier to enjoy for hours.
 No magic, just science.

+## 🚫 No Major Future Releases Planned

+**Why development is ending:**

+### Personal Limits Reached
+- I'm not a professional audio engineer
+- This preset represents my maximum skill level after hours and hours of refinement

+### Testing Constraints
+Created using only:
+- Sennheiser headphones *(trusting my ears)*
+- Analog amp + speakers *(real-world validation)*
+- No professional measurement tools used

+### Open Invitation
+The preset is now **"community property"**.
+Audio professionals are encouraged to:
+- Further refine it
+- Prove its flaws
+- Create superior derivatives

+---

+**My Hope:**
+This preset serves as a starting point — not an endpoint.
+Future evolution belongs to the community now.

 ## Multiband Compressor Parameters (V3)